Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

 \begin{definition} Given an acceptance vector $p$ and a tree $\Tau$, we define the \textit{score function} $f(v)$ for a node $v \in \Tau$ as $f(v) = \displaystyle\prod_{i \in \texttt{Path}(v)} p_i$. where $\texttt{Path}(v)$ is equal to the list of child indices along the path from the root to a node $v \in \Tau$.
 For example, if $v$ is the $3^{rd}$ child of the root's $2^{nd}$ child, then $\texttt{Path}(v) = [2,3]$.
 We define $f(root) = 1$. \end{definition}

-We are now ready to present Proposition~\ref{prop:f_tau} (proof in Appendix~\ref{app:sequoia_derivation}), which shows the closed form solution for the expected number of tokens generated by verifying a token tree $\Tau$, under the positional acceptance assumption.
+We are now ready to present Proposition~\ref{prop:f_tau} (proof in Appendix~\ref{app:sequoia_derivation}), which shows the closed form equation for the expected number of tokens generated by verifying a token tree $\Tau$, under the positional acceptance assumption.
+This is the equation which our \sys dynamic program will optimize.

 \begin{proposition} Let $\Tau$ be a token tree that is verified with the positional acceptance assumption, and let $f(v)$ denote the score function for a node $v \in \Tau$.
 Then the the expected number of tokens $F(\Tau)$ generated by verifying $\Tau$ equals